 Officials from SMG can participate in short- and long-term programs that help strengthen their public administration and leadership skills and encourage cultural exchange between South Korea and the United States.
 During long-term training programs, we host high-ranking Seoul officials for yearlong internships while they participate in training and UGA courses while fostering relationships with government and business leaders.

 The agreement between us and SMG designated our international services as manager of all short-term training programs to the United States.

 SMG delegations visit Georgia and other U.S. cities to

 meet with government, community and business leaders

 learn from government practitioners and top experts

-During a recent program, 21 Seoul government managers visited New York, Boston, and Washington, D.C. to participate in meetings facilitated by the International Center.
+During a recent program, 21 Seoul government managers visited New York, Boston and Washington, D.C. to participate in meetings facilitated by us.
 The officials discussed future trade and economic partnerships and regional transportation planning issues with their U.S. counterparts and visited Kia Motors Manufacturing Georgia.

-Representatives from the GAOK are working closely with the International Center to learn more about designing and implementing professional development and training programs in Korea.
-The International Center coordinates visits by delegations of Korean officials to the Institute of Government so that they can observe our work and interact with faculty.
+Representatives from the GAOK are working closely with us to learn more about designing and implementing professional development and training programs in Korea.
+We coordinate visits by delegations of Korean officials to the Institute of Government so that they can observe our work and interact with faculty.
 The ultimate goal is to create a similar "Institute of Government" in Korea in partnership with us.

-Several Korean officials who participated in International Center professional development programs returned home to be promoted to senior-level positions.
+Several Korean officials who participated in international professional development programs returned home to be promoted to senior-level positions.